cvillegas31/offertons-app/README.md

 ### Steps

-To implement this architecture, you could follow these steps:
+To implement this architecture, I have to follow these steps:

 1. Create an S3 bucket to store the uploaded photos.
 2. Create an IAM policy that allows S3 to trigger the Lambda function that resizes the uploaded photos.